huntdatacenter/docs/docs/working-in-your-lab/transfer-tools/sshfs.md

 :::

 2.1.
-Connect your HUNT Cloud VPN and open the terminal of your local computer.

-2.2.
 Define your labname as a variable.

    ```bash
    export labname=<labname>